biola/chef-bacula-backup/README.md

 **NOTE:** This cookbook is forked from the awesome work done by [computerlyrik](http://github.com/computerlyrik/chef-bacula) to add additional features (e.g. tape drive support).
 Its name has been changed to `bacula-backup` to allow for a unique cookbook name to be used on the Supermarket.
 It may be renamed to just `bacula` again in the future.

-Tested on Ubuntu 12.04 server (should also work on Debian - please report!)
+Tested on Ubuntu 12.04 server (should also work on Debian - please report!).
+Also supports file daemon (e.g. 'client') installs on RHEL 5 & Windows.

 Supports File backup on a dedicated storage server with a single bacula director and multiple clients to be backed up.